ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 ### Ethernet

 Ethernet is a commonly used and well-supported transport layer at ISIS using RJ45 ports.
 Any other port type is to be avoided.
+It is also preferable that devices use DHCP to find their IP address rather than a static IP.

 ### USB